Ultimate Guide To Setting New Year’s Intentions

 For example, one of my big values is Being Present.
 Any time I focus on my breath, go for a walk, put away my cell phone, practice gratitude, notice and appreciate something, listen when someone talks, and accept what is, I am moving TOWARD being present.
 Any time I, scroll through social media, worry about my to do list, interrupt someone who is talking, tune out my kids, multitask, I am moving AWAY FROM my values.

-Knowing the specific actions that give you more of, and less of, what you want in your life creates a clear blueprint for how you can improve
+Knowing the specific actions that give you more of, and less of, what you want in your life creates a clear blueprint for experiencing more fulfillment

 Once your values feel authentic and right, you are ready to move on to the next step in setting your intentions for the New Year.